Macroscopic models of cortical networks

 This macroscopic approach to Maxwell equations was further developed to study macroscopic current sources, using the concept of "current source density" (CSD) .
 The CSD analysis is a well known method to estimate the CSD from LFP recordings.
 We showed that the classic CSD method is invalid if the extracellular medium is frequency dependent or non-Ohmic.
 The macroscopic approach (mean-field) was used to generalize the CSD method to more realistic extracellular media with frequency dependent properties .
 It was also shown that the power spectrum of the signal contains the signature of the nature of current sources and medium, which provides a direct way to identify the presence of frequency-dependent properties from experimental data.
 These concepts were the subject of a recent short review paper .

-In a recent study, we measured the transfer function of Layer V cortical neurons in mice visual cortex by using perforated patch recordings .
-This study revealed that it is possible to obtain a compact description of the transfer function of individual pyramidal neurons, which is very useful for building mean-field models.
+Using the semi-analytic approach, it is also possible to measure the transfer function from real neurons.
+However, it is non trivial because the inputs must be conductance-based, so the dynamic-clamp method should be used.
+A first study of this kind was done recently, where we measured the transfer function of Layer V cortical neurons in mice visual cortex by using perforated patch recordings .
+This study revealed that it is possible to obtain a compact description of the transfer function of individual pyramidal neurons, which opens the perspective of building ``realistic'' mean-field models.
 The study also evidenced a strong cell to cell diversity of firing responses.
 It suggests that appropriate mean-field formalisms have to be designed in order to integrate this diversity.

 El Boustani, S. and Destexhe, A. A master equation formalism for macroscopic modeling of asynchronous irregular activity states.
 Neural Computation 21: 46-100, 2009 (see abstract)